Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 #### Q35.
 When using the Flexbox method, what property and value is used to display flex items in a column?

-- [ ] flex-flow: column; or flex-direction: column
+- [ x ] flex-flow: column; or flex-direction: column
 - [ ] flex-flow: column;
 - [ ] flex-column: auto;
 - [ ] flex-direction: column;